princyok/princyok.github.io/_posts/2020-03-13-some-musings-about-ai.markdown

 ---
 layout: post
 title:  "Catching AI with its pants down: Some Musings About AI"
-logline: "Introducing a blog series that explores the inner workings of neural nets and how to biuld a standard feedforward neural net from scratch.
+logline: "Introducing a blog series that explores the inner workings of neural nets and how to build a standard feedforward neural net from scratch.
 This first entry goes over the bare basics of machine learning."
 date:   "2020-03-13"
 categories: machine-learning
 permalink: